Published On: May 01 2013 04:30:28 PM EDTUpdated On: May 02 2014 02:00:00 AM EDT

 1936: Pop singer Engelbert Humperdinck, best known for his No. 1 hits "Release Me" and "The Last Waltz," is born Arnold George Dorsey in Madras, British India.

-1929: Rock 'n' roll singer-songwriter and guitarist Fred Lincoln "Link" Wray Jr., whose 1958 instrumental hit "Rumble" essentially introduced the power chord to rock music, is born in Dunn, N.C.
+1929: Rock 'n' roll singer-songwriter and guitarist Fred Lincoln "Link" Wray Jr., whose 1958 instrumental hit "Rumble" essentially introduced the power chord to rock music, is born in Dunn, North Carolina.
 Wray, who died of heart failure in 2005, has been credited with making both punk and hard rock possible and was named by Rolling Stone as the 45th best guitarist in history.

 1920: The first baseball game of the Negro National League is played in Indianapolis.
 The new league was the first black baseball circuit to achieve stability and last more than one season.
 The league, which at first operated mainly in Midwestern cities, fell apart in 1931 during the Great Depression.
 A second Negro National League began play in 1933 and lasted until 1948, the year after Major League Baseball integrated.
 At that point its surviving teams merged into the Negro American League, which had begun playing in 1937.